(

 How to get started with a better audit today?

 If you feel like your current website analysis is just going through the motions, it’s time to change your perspective.
-You don't need more data; you need better synthesis.
+You don't need more data; you need better diagnosis.

-Audit your audit: Does your current report mention user psychology?
-Does it segment your ICP from the general traffic?
-If not, it’s a "leaky bucket" report, not a conversion strategy.
+• Audit your audit: Does your current report identify Growth Constraints across Data, Experience, Decision-making, and Execution?
+If not, it’s probably a "leaky bucket" report, not a UX-to-Conversion Operating System diagnostic.

 Stop patching holes in a bucket that shouldn't even be holding that water.
-Start building a funnel that understands your user as well as you do.
+Start building a UX-to-Conversion Operating System that understands your customers, surfaces Growth Constraints early, and gives your team a more durable way to improve performance over time.

 Ready to stop guessing?